buhrmi/livestores/README.md

 ## Usage

-Below are some example usage scenarios.
-For more details, see the [API section](#API).
+Below are some example usages.
+For more condensed details, see the [API section](#API).

 ### Subscribe to a database record